Mikxus/rISR/README.md

-# rISR version 1.0.5
+# rISR version 1.0.6

 rISR (Runtime Interrupt Service Routine) is a C library that allows you to bind interrupt vectors at runtime on the atmega328p chip.
 It is designed to be easy to use and provides a simple API for binding and un-binding ISRs (Interrupt Service Routines) to interrupt vectors.

 ## Features
 - Bind & unbind interrupt vectors at runtime
+- Ability to add custom data pointers to each interrupt vector
 - Fully supports Atmega328p's interrupts
-- Supports Arduino
+- Arduino support
-- MIT License

 ## How to use
 ### Prerequisites